• Affordable monthly payments

 Knowing how to demist your car windows can be a real time-saver in the winter months.
 Winter driving isn’t for everyone and we can see why; it’s cold, it’s dark for most of the day and you have to get out of bed that little bit earlier to prepare your car before driving away.

 Foggy windows are a common occurrence in winter due to temperatures plummeting outside.
 Condensation is caused when warm moisture that’s carried through the air meets a cold surface.
-This is why your breath will cause condensation, as your breath is very warm and wet!

 Remember that it’s dangerous and illegal to drive off if your vision is obscured, so don’t be tempted to skip this step before you set off.
 Read on for our tips on how to demist your car windows faster!